Neestackich/JSON-Requests-Parser/README.md

 # json-requests

-Allows to display JSON parsed info as a table or list of different elements
+Allows to display JSON parsed info as a table or list of different elements.